 These questions are examples of the concerns of fiduciaries.
 A “fiduciary” is a person who manages the financial affairs of someone else.
 They may be managed during lifetime by a Trustee, on incapacity by a Conservator, or after death by an Executor; all are called “fiduciaries” and have very specific rights and responsibilities.

-At The Heritage Law Group, our attorneys and paralegals have years of experience representing fiduciaries in the performance of their duties, before the Courts and the Commissioner of Accounts.
+At The Heritage Law Group, our Estate Attorneys and paralegals have years of experience representing fiduciaries in the performance of their duties, before the Courts and the Commissioner of Accounts.
 We also represent fiduciaries who, through no fault of their own, acted incorrectly or whose actions are being challenged by a beneficiary.
 In this case the fiduciary may need legal representation to protect him or her from claims resulting from past actions, and to place the fiduciary on the right path.

 • determines what investments and income he or she is authorized to manage

 • invests the money to which he or she is entrusted; and

 • sells the assets with which he or she is entrusted; and

 • spends the money with which he or she is entrusted; and